Powerlearnproject/se-assignment-day-2-git-and-github-hajisml/README.md

 A well-written README should include several key elements:

-- Project Overview**: Start with a brief description of what the project does.
+- Project Overview: Start with a brief description of what the project does.
 This helps users quickly grasp the purpose and scope of your project.

 - Installation Instructions: Provide clear steps on how to install and set up the project.
 This ensures that users can easily get the project running on their own machines.